 Irena Kobald was born in Austria, has a master's degree in Russian and had picked up English while living in various overseas countries by the time she came to Australia at the age of 26.
 She has worked in a wide range of remote schools in the Northern Territory, taught German in Queensland high schools and English as a Second Language to both adults and children so her understanding of how language is acquired is both personal and technical, experiential and academic.

 Her first book My Two Blankets includes the themes of friendship, family, feelings, cultural diversity, integration, and social issues, to name a few.
 It succinctly describes what it feels like having to learn a new language.
 While the book falls into the category of a 'children’s book’, it is also highly inspirational to adults due to its underlying messages of change, adaptation, loneliness, resilience and re-building your identity in a ‘strange’or ‘new’ environment.
-My Two Blankets was the 2015 Australian Book Council Picture Book of the Year.
+Recently added to the list of Top 20 Books used in Australian Classrooms, My Two Blankets was the 2015 Australian Book Council Picture Book of the Year.
 It was shortlisted for the 2015 Prime Minister’s Literary Award, received a 'starred’ review for the Kirkus Prize (U.S.) and was reviewed in the New York Times Book Review (23/08/2015).
 Irena has done over 250 presentations with My Two Blankets in 9 countries and 3 languages.
 She is very proud of that - as it really is the proof how much this story touches people.

 Remember, when you held your baby for the first time?
 Remember the wishes and dreams you had for that baby?
 Every parent, no matter if rich or poor, black or white, has those dreams.

 Sometimes, no matter how hard parents try, these dreams do not work out because your baby, your child, is lured away from all you gave him or her by a peddler of very different dreams.